-Dudhi muthiya aka dudhi gujiya is a Gujarati breakfast recipe.
-Not only in Gujarat, people in other regions here in India too love this morning snack.
-This bottle gourd snack is healthy is several ways.
+Dudhi muthiya, aka dudhi gujiya is a Gujarati breakfast recipe.
+Not only in Gujarat, but people in other regions here in India also love this morning snack.
+This bottle-gourd snack is healthy in several ways.

-First, it isn’t deep-fried, it’s steamed.
-It means little to no oil.
+First, it isn’t deep-fried; it’s steamed.
+So it means little to no oil.
 Second, it’s prepared using veggie instead of maida.
 I am telling this because people aren’t fond of eating refined flour too much.
 Especially in the morning!

 My daughter’s kid is fond of eating tomato sauce.
 Although I don’t like them smacking tomato sauce literally without bread or roti.
 You know how kids are!
-What I do is make them dudhi muthiya and coat it in tomato sauce.
+I make them dudhi muthiya and coat them in tomato sauce.
 Both of them enjoy tomato sauce with muthiya, and I feel good about making them eat healthily.
 (Granny’s skill level 100 🤣 Try with your grandkids)

 Is Dudhi Muthiya a Simple Recipe?

-Two important things about dudhi muthiya is – make a proper dough and monitor the steaming process.
+Two important things about dudhi muthiya are making a proper dough and monitoring the steaming process.
 Rest everything falls right in their place.

 I have been making this snack for a long time.
 Nothing is intimidating in this recipe.
-You are merely steaming a spice mix dough and then frying to add taste.
-In other words, dudhi muthiya is an “easy to make” snack which you can enjoy in morning or evening with tea.
-Go on and try it.
+You are merely steaming a spice mix dough and then frying it to add taste.
+In other words, dudhi muthiya is an “easy to make” snack which you can enjoy in the morning or evening with tea.
+So go on and try it.

 This Dudhi Muthiya is: